 Lingerie Review: ‘Nikkie’ Bralette By Skivvies By For Love & Lemons

-Disclosure: This bralette was purchased by The Lingerie Addict for the purpose of review.
+Note: This bralette was purchased by The Lingerie Addict for the purpose of review.
 All opinions are my own.

 The modern day sheer-tulle-with-tattoo-lace trend can largely be attributed to Fleur of England.
 Whilst I’m hesitant to claim the brand invented it, they’re almost certainly responsible for driving it to such widespread and recent popularity.